PIERdemo/Benchmark-Circom-Circuits/README.md

 1. Clone this repository to your local system.
 2. Add new circuits to the `circuits/base` folder.
-3. Modify the `main` file of the circuit with the correct formatting and values to be customized in Python.
+3. Modify the `main` line of the circuit with the correct formatting and values to be customized in Python.
-4. Edit the test files in the `circuits` directory to adapt them to the new circuit, updating the circuit name, powersoftau, and other parameters as needed.
+4. Edit the files `test_circuits.py` to adapt it to the new circuit, updating the circuit name, powersoftau, and other parameters as needed.
-5. Run the tests to ensure the circuit functions correctly.
+5. Run the benchmark to ensure the circuit functions correctly.

 **Contributions are Welcome:**